rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

 ## Summary
 * Updated the container image
 * Redeployed the application with a single command
-* No need to restart or rebuild systems for a redeploy
+* No need to restart or rebuild systems for a re-deploy

 ---
 # Lesson 3: Updating with ConfigMaps